-The hand painted railings and hand-placed black and white inlaid stones in the central round plaza are stunning.
+The hand-painted railings and hand-placed black and white inlaid stones in the central round plaza are stunning.
 We spent about 40 minutes here then went back for over an hour solo.
 I couldn’t help but photograph so many of its exquisite details the day before we departed the city.
-Such attention to color and wonderful artistry simply make me so happy!
+Such attention to color and wonderful artistry simply makes me so happy!

-If you want to experience the plaza without any people in it you need to arrive shortly after sunrise.
-My second visit back I went around 9:30am and it was already flooded with tourists.
+If you want to experience Plaza de España without any people in it you need to arrive shortly after sunrise.
+On my second visit back I went around 9:30am and it was already flooded with tourists.
 I didn’t mind, though – I was so happy to be a part of it all.

-We came here after having been to Madrid, Cordoba and Granada.
+We visited these attractions in Seville Spain after having been to Madrid, Cordoba, and Granada.
 Each city was special in its own way but I really adored Seville.
-And of course we ate our way through Seville.
-And every other place we’ve ever gone in Spain, including Barcelona and Valencia.
+And of course, we ate our way through Seville.
+And every other place we’ve ever gone to in Spain, including Barcelona and Valencia.